 FIGURE 3.
 Machine learning algorithm types and wildlife outcome types analysed in the included studies.
-A - article counts by algorithm type and outcome type (one study could use more than one type of each), B - temporal trends (annual counts) in types of algorithms used across the last five years; "other/unclear" category not shown (Year 2021 is included only up to October).
+A - article counts by algorithm type and outcome type (one study could use more than one type of each), B - temporal trends (annual counts) in types of algorithms used across the last five years; "other/unclear" category not shown.
+Algorithm types that were outside the main six categories or were described to vaguely to be classified were coded as "other / unclear".